 Talk to Someone Who’s Been There

 ED may be a medical condition, but you’ve already discovered its effects spill over into other aspects of your life.
-That’s something that’s hard to understand unless you’ve been there yourself.
+That’s something that’s difficult to understand unless you’ve been there yourself.

-Patient educators are men who have taken control of their ED by arranging for a penile implant.
-They understand how erectile dysfunction can lead to depression, anxiety, and even low self-esteem and are now enjoying satisfying sexual experiences once more.
-(55) When you need to know more about what it’s like to have sex after a penile implant, these men can help.
+Patient educators are men who have taken control of their ED with a penile implant.
+They understand how erectile dysfunction can lead to depression, anxiety, and even low self-esteem and are now enjoying satisfying sexual experiences once more.55 If you need to know more about what it’s like to have sex after a penile implant, these men can answer your questions.

 A Partner’s Perspective on ED